junesirius/junesirius.github.io/_posts/original/Life_of_Death/Life-of-Death-whole-novel.md

 Mostly black.
 Because there was barely any light, the shadow covered most of the ceiling, like the way it covered most of the room.
 But Daphne had looked at the ceiling too many times that she didn't really need much light to make out all the cracks and rifts.

-But the heat in the head was making her eyes hard to focus, and somewhere inside the body there was also something uncomfortable.
+The heat in the head was making her eyes hard to focus, and somewhere inside the body there was also something uncomfortable.
 She turned over again to the other side, the other wall alongside the bed mattress.

 The air flowed slowly and dusty, she coughed again, pressing the mouth on the inside of the blanket, sound muffled, echoed by the trembling sound inside her chest.